foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.2 - 2014/02/?? =

+* Bugfix - redirection finally works in Safari - if the popup fails, it opens the link in current window.
+Users can still use the browser back button.

 = 2.2.1 - 2014/02/25 =

 * Feature - added setting for bottom player margin - default to 28px